 Bin it.
 Order pizza.

-It sounds like a silly obsession to have, but I’ve probably wasted hundreds of Pounds (currency not weight, I live in London!) freaking out over potential food poisoning.
+It sounds like a silly obsession to have, but I’ve wasted so much money on takeaways freaking out over potential food poisoning.

 I started doing weird things to convince myself the door was closed

 After moving out, I kept the same rituals, but they got even worse over time.

 I would look at an already closed door, and stare at it.
 Waiting for my mind to validate what it was seeing.

 It was as if I didn’t believe it was closed even though I was staring at it.
 I couldn’t trust what I was seeing.